Kentucky Department for Libraries and Archives

 First Thursday of March, June, September, and December

-The State Archives and Records Management Advisory Committee reviews proposed additions and revisions and recommends their approval to the Commission.
+The State Archives and Records Management Advisory Committee (Advisory) reviews proposed additions and revisions and recommends their approval to the Commission.
 Records analysts will discuss any suggestions or questions from this review with the agency.

 04. Commission Meeting